|

 Wouldn't it be better if all Judges and Screeners withdrew

+from the awards entirely?
 In an ideal world, perhaps!
 However, we don't feel it would be possible

 to recruit sufficient numbers of qualified fans to handle the large number